w3f/General-Grants-Program/README.md

 ### Open Grants Program

-Our [Open Grants Program](https://github.com/w3f/Open-Grants-Program) is suited for technology grants of up to $30,000, which are tracked transparently on GitHub and disbursed in Bitcoin or DAI.
+Our [Open Grants Program](https://github.com/w3f/Open-Grants-Program) is suited for technology grants of up to $30,000, which are tracked transparently on GitHub and disbursed in BTC, USDT or DAI.

 ### Hackathons